torkelicious/iwlwifi-configurer/README.md

 - - - - - - - -
 This is a pretty janky script, but it works for my needs.
 Feel free to do whatever you want with it.
+Be careful when using, and don't brick your wifi drivers.